kissmetrics/km-support/_posts/2013-02-17-style-guide.md

 	![Alt text][id]

 Where “id” is the name of a defined image reference.
-Image references are defined using syntax identical to link references:
+Image references are defined using syntax identical to link references.

+* * *

+## Wistia Videos

+When embeding Wistia videos, use the inline API method which will look similar to this:

+	<div id="wistia_id" class="wistia_embed" style="width:488px;height:275px;" data-video-width="488" data-video-height="275">&nbsp;</div>

+Then, remove any inline styles on the `<div>` tag and add the CSS class "wistia-embed" so that it looks similar to this:

+	<div id="wistia_id" class="wistia_embed wistia-embed" data-video-width="488" data-video-height="275">&nbsp;</div>